juyoungpark718/juyoungram/README.md

 # juyoungram

-Cloning Instagram with Python Django and React / React Nativeg
+Cloning Instagram with Python Django and React / React Native